gprakarsh/WikiQueria/README.md

 * `[landmark]`: Run tests related to finding a landmark path.
 Primary file: `tests/tests-landmark.cpp`
 * `[parsing]`: Run tests related to file processing and user input validation.
 Primary file: `tests/tests-misc.cpp`

+These tests have some codependence, so you may see functionality for each in other files as well.

 Please do not modify or rename the files in `tests/mock-data/`.
 You may have trouble with running this binary otherwise.